phaazon/rfcs/text/0000-arbitrary-rank-universal-quantification.md

 ```

 This kind of universal quantification gives you a contract that says that you will be able to
 traverse a `Foo: HasSlices` with a universally quantified function.
-But its argument arge also
+But its argument arg also
 universally quantified **at the same time**, with the same quantifier.
 What it means is that when
 you choose `F`, you also have to choose `T` for a call to `visit_slice` to be possible.
 Because of
 the method being monomorphized, if you want to call it in a recursive way, for instance, you will